Nintendo Switch Online: Offers and promotions

 Switch Online subscribers are also granted access to special offers and promotions from Nintendo; on launch, those who purchased a 12-month subscription or family plan received special in-game items for Splatoon 2, and Nintendo opened exclusive pre-orders for special wireless controllers based on the NES controller, specifically intended for use with the aforementioned NES app.
 Similarly, a special wireless SNES-based controller designed to work with the Switch was made available to purchase exclusively to Online subscribers shortly after the service added support for SNES titles.
 Ahead of the October 2021 expansion pack to support Nintendo 64 and Sega Genesis games, Nintendo announced the availability of two Switch controllers available to Online subscribers based on the Nintendo 64 and the three-button Genesis controller form factors, while a controller based on the six-button Mega Drive controller will be available to Japan subscribers.
 Controllers based on the Famicom and Super Famicom were also released for their respective companion apps in Japan.
+With the announcement of GameCube games coming to the service, a controller based on the GameCube controller was also revealed.

 Coinciding with the anticipated release of Super Mario Maker 2, a price-reduction promotion was announced during the game's Nintendo Direct that was available exclusively to Nintendo Switch Online members.
 The promotion introduced "Nintendo Switch Game Vouchers", which allows purchasers to download two qualifying Nintendo Switch games for a set price of $99.99 MSRP, compared to a $120 sum of buying both games separately.

 Nintendo has also offered free original games for those with an Online subscription.
 Tetris 99 was released as a free-to-play title for subscribers in February 2019, though has subsequently offered paid downloadable content and retail versions of the game for non-subscribers.
 Super Mario Bros.
-35 was released on October 1, 2020, and was only available through March 31, 2021.
-Pac-Man 99 was released as a free to play title for subscribers in April 2021 with paid downloadable content available.
-Upon the release of the Expansion Pack tier, the Animal Crossing: New Horizons DLC "Happy Home Paradise" was also made available via the service.
-The Expansion Pack tier also includes Mario Kart 8 Deluxe's Booster Course Pass, and Splatoon 2's Octo Expansion DLC.
+35 was released on October 1, 2020 for a limited time to celebrate the anniversary of the Super Mario franchise, and was discontinued on March 31, 2021.
+Pac-Man 99 was released on April 7, 2021 alongside paid downloadable content, and was discontinued on October 8, 2023.
+F-Zero 99 was released on September 14, 2023, and was scheduled to have free updates through October 2023, however it has received new content through October 2024.

+Upon the introduction of the Expansion Pack in 2021, free access to select downloadable content for retail games also became available for subscribers of the higher tier.
+The first of these was Animal Crossing: New Horizonss "Happy Home Paradise" DLC.
+Mario Kart 8 Deluxe's "Booster Course Pass" and Splatoon 2's "Octo Expansion" DLC would be added the following year.
+The Nintendo Switch 2 Editions for The Legend of Zelda: Breath of the Wild and The Legend of Zelda: Tears of the Kingdom, featuring improved frame rates and resolution as well as access to the Zelda Notes feature via the mobile app, were announced as additional benefits for Expansion Pack members in April 2025.